 reporting on these indicators shall be consistent throughout time and provide for a consistent comparison of the indicators’ performance over time;

+the report shall include current annual report indicators and the previous year indicators for comparison;

+financial market participants must use annual average performance calculation for the periodic disclosure and where quantitative disclosures are made the figures must include a relative measure such as impact per euro invested or per million euro invested;

+the periodical report shall specify whether the indicators are subject of an assurance provided by a an external party; and

-reporting shall be made annually on the basis of all mentioned sustainability indicators and elaborate on the extent to which the commitments have be satisfied.
+reporting shall be made annually on the basis of all mentioned sustainability indicators and elaborate on the extent to which the potentially relevant commitments have been satisfied.
 It shall present the performance for the last 10 years, for any years for which data is not available, the year shall be shown as blank with no annotation other than the date.

 Where the periodic report includes any additional robust qualitative or quantitative sustainability indicators which were not disclosed as part of pre-contractual information, the addition of such indicators shall be explained and justified.
 The explanation should clearly outline why and how the new indicators are consistent with environmental or social characteristic or sustainable investment objective of the product.

+Additional paragraphs proposed by the AMF with a view to merging Articles 24 and 25:

+For financial products referred to under Article 8(1)(b) of Regulation (EU) No XXXX/2019 for which paragraph 2 or 3 of Article 16 of this Regulation applies, and for financial products referred to in Article 9(1) of Regulation (EU) No XXXX/2019, the information disclosed pursuant to this Article shall additionally include a description of the composition of the index with sector and geographic breakdown.

+For financial products referred to under Article 9(1) of Regulation (EU) No XXXX/2019, the information provided under this Article shall additionally include a reporting on all indicators that were deemed relevant by the financial market participant to determine the alignment of the designated reference benchmark with the product's sustainable investment objective, and which are disclosed by the benchmark administrator as part of the mandatory disclosure pursuant to paragraph 2a of Article 27 of Regulation (EU) No 2016/1011..
+This reporting shall provide, for each of such indicator and asset per asset, a comparison of the product's performance with that of the reference benchmark and elaborate on measures taken in case of discrepancy.

+For a financial product referenced under Article 9(3) of Regulation (EU) No XXXX/2019, the information provided under this Article shall additionally describe the contribution of the financial product to achieving the long-term global warming targets of the Paris Climate Agreement.
+In particular, this description shall include disclosures on all indicators mentioned as part of the mandatory annual disclosure applicable to EU Climate Transition Benchmarks or EU Paris-aligned Benchmarks, as required pursuant to [L2 of the low carbon benchmarks regulation].

+Where the financial market participant declared, as part of disclosures under Article 15, that shareholder’s engagement was used as part of the implementation of the environmental or social strategy implemented, information provided pursuant to this Article shall additionally report on actions taken in this regard.

 Article 25 Content of additional information under Article 11 where an index has been designated as a reference benchmark

-For financial products referenced in Article 8(1)(b) or in Article 9(1) of Regulation (EU) No XXXX/2019, the information disclosed pursuant to Article 24 shall additionally include a description of composition of the index with sector and geographic breakdown
+For financial products referenced in Article 8(1)(b) or in Article 9(1) of Regulation (EU) No XXXX/2019, the information disclosed pursuant to Article 24 shall additionally include a description of composition of the index .